wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.III.6

 <p class=fip id=p6>
-6.&emsp;Right perception is necessary before God can communicate directly to His altars, which He established in His Sons.
+6. Right perception is necessary before God can communicate directly to His altars, which He established in His Sons.
 <sup>2</sup>There He can communicate His certainty, and His knowledge will bring peace without question.
 <sup>3</sup>God is not a stranger to His Sons, and His Sons are not strangers to each other.
 <sup>4</sup>Knowledge preceded both perception and time, and will ultimately replace them.